dreamineering/business-administration/docs/README.md

 Convert your **how-to** operations documentation into [actionable checklists](./features/workflows/staff-management/how-to-create-operations-checklists/) for improved communication, consistency and accountability.

 Constantly mix up cross-functional teams in your organisation, to review your primary workflows.
 Sketch the flow on paper and then transfer that into Event Template workflow.
-Each week cycle through all of your workflows with other teams eventually rewiewing an updating each process.
+Each week cycle through all of your workflows with other teams eventually reviewing an updating each process.

 ## [Demo](./demo/)